The Four Agreements by Don Miguel Ruiz Book Summary & Commentary

-Real love is complete acceptance.
-It comes from the understanding that real change cannot be forced from outside but must come from inside.
-The best you can do is be a good role model for people around you.
+Real change cannot come from the outside anyway.
+The best you could do is be a good role model for people around you.
 For example, if you want your partner to eat healthier, don’t criticize them when they eat poorly.
-Instead, you could offer to cook a healthy dinner together so they find out healthy food can taste delicious and make them feel energized too.
-But you really can’t predict or control other people.
-You can only love them or not.
+Instead, you could cook a healthy dinner so they experience firsthand that healthy food can taste delicious.
+We naturally start to become more like the people we spend the most time around, anyway.

-9. Taking action while always doing your best is how you say yes to life.
+6. Take action while always doing your best to say yes to life

 God is life.
 God is life in action.
 The best way to say, “I love you, God,” is to live your life doing your best.

-Thousands of years ago, Buddha said that holding onto anger is like holding onto a hot coal.
+Two thousand years ago, Buddha said that holding onto anger is like holding onto a hot coal with your hand.
 In the end, you’re the one who gets burned.

-The only way to heal your wounds is forgiveness.
-You must forgive those who wronged you in the past, not because they deserve to be forgiven, but because you deserve to live a life full of peace and love.
-As long as you hold onto anger and resentment, that can’t happen.
+The only way to heal our wounds is forgiveness.
+Don Miguel says to forgive whoever wronged you in the past, not because they deserve to be forgiven, but because YOU deserve to live with peace and love.
+As long as you hold onto anger and resentment, that won’t happen.

-You will know you have truly forgiven someone when you no longer feel a strong negative emotional reaction when you remember what they did to you.
-This means the inner wound has healed.
-It’s just like a wound on your skin, you know it’s healed when you can touch it without feeling more pain.
+You’ll know you have truly forgiven someone when you no longer feel a strong negative emotional reaction when you remember what they did to you.
+This means the wound has healed, just like you know a wound on your skin has healed when you can touch it without feeling more pain.

 The next step is forgiving yourself.
-This is where self-acceptance begins and it’s how you become a truly free human being.
+That’s where self-acceptance begins and how you become a fully free human being.

 You deserve to be free of anger, resentment and suffering.
 That’s the greatest reason you need to forgive other people.
 You’ll know you’ve truly forgiven them when you can remember what they did without feeling a strong inner reaction anymore.